 Croup is a condition that usually causes a harsh, barking cough.
 The barking cough is caused by an inflamed windpipe and vocal cords.
 The swollen windpipe causes the vibration of your vocal cords to sound different.
 Croup is not considered to be a severe condition and it can usually be treated at home.

-You should call your doctor and seek emergency help as soon as you suspect a UAO.
+You should seek emergency help as soon as you suspect acute UAO.
 While your symptoms may vary, some symptoms are common no matter what caused your obstruction.
 Some of the most common signs of an obstruction, from least to most severe, are: